-Two Wedge-tailed Eagle mortalities is less than the pre-construction estimate of five eagle mortalities in the first year of operations, based on Collision Risk Modelling by Biosis.
-GWA is confident that the reason for the reduced impact is due to the successful installation and application of the IDF system that curtails specific turbines when an eagle's flight behaviour triggers Identiflight criteria, indicating the Eagle may be at risk of collision.
-It is considered that the Identiflight System provides very effective mitigation of the risk to eagles, however there are some limitations associated with vegetation and topographical screening which means it may not be possible to prevent all eagle collisions with turbines.
-However as additional measures have been implemented following each mortality to date, risk is being progressively reduced and performance is expected to continually improve over time.
+WCHPL is confident that the reason for the reduced impact is due to the successful installation and application of the IDF system that curtails specific turbines when an eagle's flight behaviour triggers Identiflight criteria, indicating the Eagle may be at risk of collision.

+The 18-month Trial Report (March 2022) concluded that the Identiflight System provides very effective mitigation of the risk to eagles, however there are some limitations due to vegetation and topographical screening which means it may not be possible to prevent all eagle collisions with turbines.
+However as additional measures have been implemented following each mortality to date, risk is being progressively reduced and risk mitigation effectiveness is expected to improve over time.

-For each of the two Eagle mortality Incidents, DAWE and EPA were notified within 24 hours of the deceased Eagle being found, as is required by the respective approvals.
-Additionally incident reporting followed in the required timeframe for EPBC Approval Condition 10 (See 4.8.2 and 4.8.3)).
+For each of the two Eagle mortality Incidents (WTE Incidents 3 and 4), the Department and EPA were notified within 24 hours of the deceased Eagle being found, as is required by the respective approvals.
+Incident reporting followed within the required timeframe.
+In the case of Incident 3 (September 2021), a supplementary report was submitted after necropsy reports and thorough review of IDF records was available.
+The Condition 10 required details of Incidents 3 and 4 are summarised in Section 4.8.2 and 4.8.3.

-4.8.2 Incident 1 - Wege-tailed Eagle Mortality - Found 9 September 2020
+4.8.2 Incident 3 - Wedge-tailed Eagle Mortality T46 - Found 22 September 2021